nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `DESC` cannot be blank.

 Example:
-- `add desc d:Kovan double murders of twins xxx and yyy` updates the description of this case to “Kovan double murders of twins xxx and yyy”.
+- `add desc d:Kovan double murders of twins xxx and yyy` adds the description “Kovan double murders of twins xxx and yyy” to the current case.

 #### Add document to the current case: `add doc n:TITLE r:FILE_NAME`
 Adds a new document to the current case with the specified `TITLE` and `FILE_NAME`.